AOzmond/usb-tree/app/README.md

 #### From Release

-1. Download the latest `usb-tree-linux-amd64.tar.gz` from the [releases page](https://github.com/AOzmond/usb-tree/releases)
+1. Download the latest `usb-tree-linux-amd64.tar.gz` or `usb-tree-linux-arm64.tar.gz` from the
+   [releases page](https://github.com/AOzmond/usb-tree/releases)
 2. Extract the archive to your desired location:
    ```bash